andresriancho/vpc-vpn-pivot/README.md

 ![vpn-vpc-pivot-demo](https://user-images.githubusercontent.com/865200/66357402-0fe21200-e945-11e9-8191-0baf02dba573.gif)

+Or watch this demo on [asciinema](https://asciinema.org/a/272966).

 ## Use case

 You are performing a cloud penetration test and gained access to a set of AWS credentials.
 The target infrastructure uses VPCs and most of the interesting services are private (can only be accessed by other hosts connected to the same VPC or subnet).

 This tool completely automates the process of creating a VPN between your workstation and the target VPC so you can connect to those private services.